 \section{Problem formulation}

 Let $N$ be a composite natural number.
-The computational problem involves finding a nontrivial factor of $N$.
-If $N$ is composite, then natural numbers $p_1$ and $p_2$ exist such that $N=p_1p_2$, with $1<p_1,p_2<N$.
-The goal is to find $p_1$, and subsequently obtain $p_2$ by calculating $N/p_1$.
+The computational challenge is to find a nontrivial factor of $N$.
+Since $N$ is composite, there exist natural numbers $n_1$ and $n_2$ such that $N = n_1n_2$, with $1 < n_1, n_2 < N$.
+The objective is to first identify $n_1$, and then determine $n_2$ by computing $N/n_1$.

-If we have an algorithm that can efficiently find a nontrivial factor of $N$, then we can efficiently find all prime factors of $N$ because the maximum number of prime factors for $N$ is $\log_2 N$.
+If an algorithm exists that can efficiently find a nontrivial factor of $N$, then it can also efficiently find all prime factors of $N$, because the total number of prime factors of $N$, counted with multiplicity, is at most $\log_2 N$.